Become a Normal Sport Member

 Membership FAQs

-Even though this membership page is on my (secure) site, memberships are processed and managed securely through ???.
-Credit cards (and Apple Pay) go through Stripe.
-Everything is secure.
-(This is the exact same system used by, for example Kottke.org and The New Consumer.)
+Even though this membership page is on our (secure) site, memberships are processed and managed even more securely through Stripe.

 I just discovered Normal Sport, and I am unconvinced that this is a place I should support.
 Where should I begin reading before I decide to become a member?